FrederikTobner/Cellox/README.md

 ## How it works

-The language provides automatic memory management using it's own [garbage collector](https://github.com/FrederikTobner/Cellox/wiki/Garbage-Collector), that uses the mark-and-sweep algorithm.
+The language provides automatic memory management to the programmer using it's own [garbage collector](https://github.com/FrederikTobner/Cellox/wiki/Garbage-Collector), that uses the mark-and-sweep algorithm.

 The variables defiened in a cellox program are stored in a hashtable.
 The variable name is used as the key for the value stored in the hashtable.